 The Taft Research Center sponsors open, interdisciplinary research groups that bring together a wide array of experiences to focus on complex, cutting-edge issues in Taft fields.
 In the past, these groups have focused on themes including visual studies, medical humanities, human rights, urban and public humanities, global studies, and digital humanities.
 Each of these groups includes primarily field experts and graduate students, but all are welcome to join and engage in the activities of the group.

 Successful proposals will receive $3,000 in the first year and will be renewable for up to three years.
-Additional funding of up to $2,000 per group per year may be requested ($5,000 total), pending availability.
 They must:

 - Be interdisciplinary